GNU-Ymir/Documentations/primitives/control.md

 ### Infinite repetitions with `loop`

-The `loop` keyword tells to the compiler, that a block of code has to be repeated forever.
+The keyword `loop` is used to specify that a block of code must be repeated endlessly.

 ```ymir
 def main () {